mwylerCH/IVIPrimerTester/README.md

 KY495781.1      Forward=3       Reverse=0       AmplemerLen=115  Porcine reproductive and respiratory syndrome virus strain SH/CH/2016, complete genome
 KY495781.1      Forward=3       Reverse=0       AmplemerLen=2417         Porcine reproductive and respiratory syndrome virus strain SH/CH/2016, complete genome
 'KY495781.1' has multiple amplifications.
+EF641008.1 => Problematic Probe annealing.
 ```
 As visible for KY495781.1, multiple amplicons are possible.
 In this case, IVIPrimerTester mentions them at the bottom of the output.
+Similarly, also Probes with more then two mismatches are indicated at the bottom of the output.

 ## Usage